 A number of specific documents are required to successfully liquidate a company in the Czech Republic:

-The first step is to prepare a power of attorney that authorises a lawyer or other person to perform all actions related to the liquidation of the company.
-The document must be executed in accordance with Czech law and notarised.
+1. Power of Attorney | Prepare a power of attorney authorising a lawyer or other person to perform all actions related to the company’s liquidation.
+The document must comply with Czech law and be notarised. |

-A criminal record extract is required to confirm that there are no legal impediments to the appointment of a liquidator.
-This document ensures that the liquidator has no legal offences that could affect the liquidation process.
+4. Extract from Criminal Record | Obtain an extract to confirm there are no legal impediments to the liquidator’s appointment, ensuring no legal offences that could affect the process. |

-The preparation of an accounting statement showing the current financial position of the company is necessary to determine the total assets and liabilities.
-The report should be prepared as of the date closest to the decision to liquidate.
+5. Accounting Report | Prepare an accounting statement showing the company’s current financial position to determine total assets and liabilities, as of the date closest to the decision to liquidate. |

-Once all creditor claims have been satisfied, a plan must be drawn up for the distribution of the remaining funds to the shareholders or founders.
-The plan must be approved by the founders’ meeting and included in the documents for registration in the commercial register.
+6. Plan for Distribution of Residual Funds | Draft a plan for distributing remaining funds to shareholders or founders after satisfying all creditor claims.
+The plan must be approved by the founders’ meeting and included in the registration documents. |

 Counselling services